 The Company evaluates the terms of its financial instruments to determine whether they are compound financial instruments containing a liability and equity component.
 Such components are classified separately by their nature as either financial liabilities or equity instruments.
 The initial carrying amounts of the financial liability component of a compound financial instrument is recognized at the fair value of a similar financial liability that does not have an equity component and the residual value is allocated to equity component.
-Transaction costs related to compound financial instruments are allocated between liability and equity components are subsequently measured at amortized cost using the effective interest method.
+Transaction costs related to compound financial instruments are allocated between liability and equity components in proportion to their initial carrying amounts.
+Liability components are subsequently measured at amortized cost using the effective interest method.
 Equity components are not re-measured subsequent to initial recognition.
 On conversion or expiry, the equity component is transferred to share capital or contributed surplus as applicable.